ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 You can use the utility for encrypted or unencrypted connections.
 For encrypted connections, the Mount Helper uses the instance metadata service protocol option that is set to either `http` or `https`.
 For more information, see the API reference for `metadata_service` option of [instance provisioning](/apidocs/vpc/latest#create-instance).

-For more information, see the [readme file](https://github.com/IBM/vpc-file-storage-mount-helper).
+For more information, see the [readme file](https://github.com/IBM/vpc-file-storage-mount-helper){: external}.

 ## Requirements and restrictions
 {: #fs-eit-requirements}